 1. Take stock of your situation

 When you’ve been let go, it’s easy to think that your old job is all you know.
 But your life goals and experiences are worth a lot.
-Many skills you’ve learned will transfer to new jobs and situations.
+Many core skills you’ve learned will transfer to new jobs and situations.

 Because the world of work is always changing, you’ll need to step back from time to time and review what you think you know about the current labour market.
 Besides thinking about how outside influences like the economy have changed the labour market, you should also consider how your own values may have changed.